Frankenstein-hsa/Pelican/README.md

 Novel Alternative to Self Attention

-# i have added jupyter notebook you can check tge the code there
+# i have added jupyter notebook you can check the code there

+# You can also check my Research Paper